 Scientific name: Lagerstroemia speciosa

 Murutha tree is commonly known as Queen of flowers & it is native to our country.
 Also, this plant can be found largely in other south Asian countries too.
 It grows approximately up to 10-20 meters with brownish red trunk & evergreen, large- rounded base leaves.
-This tree grows successfully in most parts of the country other than the montane zone, but especially well-grown near river Banks.
+This tree grows successfully in most parts of the country other than the montane zone, but especially well-grown near river banks.
 Nowadays this tree is cultivated in home gardens for shade & ornamentation.
 Flowers of Murutha appears in light mauve to bright rose-pink while adding a unique beauty to tree.
-Flowering season and color of the flower can depend on soil pH.
+Flowering season and color of the flower can depend on soil’s pH value.

 Scientific name: Terminalia belerica

 Bulu is a native, large deciduous tree that grows approximately up to 30 meters tall.
-It has a horizontally branching trunk that appears in greyish yellow.
+It has a horizontally branching trunk that appears in grayish yellow.
 Because of this characteristic trunk, this tree can provides lots of shades for your home garden.
-The leaves of this tree are about 15 cm long and alternately arranged & spiralled.
+The leaves of this tree are about 15cm long and alternately arranged & spiraled.
 Flowers appear in pale greenish-yellow & fruits can be found in around 2-3cm diameter with minute pale pubescence cover.
 Bulu tree successfully grows in Wet & Intermediate zones.
 Nowadays people most commonly use this tree as a shade tree.